 A class that provides the functionality of Kernel#set_trace_func

-in a nice Object-Oriented API.
+in a well-structured Object-Oriented API.

 Example